-The amount of air going through your stove is the key to how well it burns.
-Air provides a fire with oxygen, so it burns faster with more air, and slower with less.
+The amount of air flowing through your stove is key to how well it burns.
+Air provides oxygen, so the fire burns faster with more air, and slower with less.
 Learn how to use the vents on your stove to become a master of wood-burning!
 The best way to do this is to experiment with your own stove.

 As a basic guide: